cloudfoundry/diego-design-notes/README.md

         - can annotate containers with arbitrary metadata
         - can snapshot containers for down-timeless redeploys
 - [**Linux-Circus**](https://github.com/cloudfoundry-incubator/linux-circus)
-    - provides binaries that are side-loaded into containers to manage *App*-specific lifecycle issues.
+    - provides binaries that are side-loaded into containers to manage *CF-App*-specific lifecycle issues.
 There are three binaries:
         - **tailor** is reponsible for *staging*.
-The stager instructs the Cell to [configure](https://github.com/cloudfoundry-incubator/runtime-schema/blob/master/models/circus_tailor_config.go), inject and run the tailor in the Garden container.
+The stager constructs a Task that instructs the Cell to configure, inject and run the tailor in the Garden container.
 The tailor knows how to run buildpacks against the user's app bits and construct the resulting droplet.
         - **soldier** is responsible for *launching* apps.
 It ensures the app is launched with the correct environment variables.
-Nsync instructs the Cell to inject and run the soldier.
+Nsync constructs a DesiredLRP that instructs the Cell to inject and run the soldier.
         - **spy** is responsible for verifying the health of the app.
 It is periodically launched within the Garden container by the Executor.

 ### Bringing it all together